|

 the history of former times with the spirit of the present; this

-Ranke intended that his method would be applicable to modern
+Ranke intended that his perspective of history would be applicable to modern

 history - Barthold Niebuhr had already pioneered a scientific